About Us

 Our FUN Advisor

 Forty-year educator, Susie Jones was the physical education teacher for Hawaii Preparatory Academy.
-Susie initiated bringing Feldenrkais work into her physical education curriculum.
-She served as the “fun advisor” taking time during her Christmas break to help with the curriculum for the Wellness Through Movement p.e. program.
+Susie initiated bringing Feldenkrais® work into her physical education curriculum.
+She served as the “fun advisor.”
+She took time during her Christmas break to help with the curriculum for the Wellness Through Movement P.E. program.
+We want to send a special thanks to Physical Education teacher Susie Jones, and the Hawaii Preparatory.

 Pilot School 2005-2013